Gagging, Choking and Baby-led Weaning [The Ultimate Guide]

 Whether baby-led weaners choke more often than spoon-fed babies (they don’t), and if ‘combo feeding’ is safe (it is).

 I shared tips to prevent choking and shared baby-led weaning food ideas for how to serve potential choking hazards safely.
+So now you have safe feeding practices covered!

-Want to know more about using BLW to make starting solids fun, easy & healthy?
+And want to know more about using BLW to make starting solids fun, easy & healthy?
 Click here to register for my free webinar “Benefits & Myths of Baby-led Weaning”

 Jennifer House is a Registered Dietitian, author & mom of 3.
 From Baby-led weaning to picky eating and meal planning, she helps you to make feeding your family easier.